 The District credits its success with students to its highly qualified instructional staff.
-Our faculty consists of over 1,700 total staff with 951 certified staff members.
-Approximately 55% have a master's degree or higher and the average teaching experience is 13.09 years.
+Our faculty consists of over 1,800 total staff with 981 certified staff members.
+Approximately 54% have a master's degree or higher and the average teaching experience is 10.14 years.

-Eau Claire ranks third in the state of Wisconsin for the number of educators who have achieved National Board Certification through the National Board for Professional Teaching Standards.
+Eau Claire has a number of educators who have achieved National Board Certification through the National Board for Professional Teaching Standards.
 These educators have achieved the profession's gold standard for accomplished teaching, based on standards that define what teachers must know and be able to do to advance student learning.